The region covers the Canary Island archipelago, part of the western Sahara and the ocean area around it.

 Canary Islands Control Centre

-The Canary Island Control Centre (ACC), located on the premises of Gran Canaria airport, manages all of the Canary Island FIR traffic, except for that delegated to the approach facility (APP) –in Gran Canaria, Tenerife Norte and Tenerife Sur– and that of the control towers.
+The Canary Island Control Centre (ACC), located next to Gran Canaria airport, manages all of the FIR Canarias traffic, except for that delegated to the approach facility (APP) – Tenerife Norte and Tenerife Sur – and that of the control towers.

-Within this ACC, is the Flow Management Positioning (FMP) that, in permanent contact with the data processing facility and Central Flow Management Unit (CFMU) in Brussels, is responsible for coordinating the flow of arrival and departure traffic to and from the Canary Islands.
+This ACC is home to the Flow Management Positioning unit, which, in constant contact with the data processing facility and Central Flow Management Unit (CFMU) in Brussels, is responsible for coordinating the flow of arrival and departure traffic to and from the Canary Islands.
 Thus, the capacity of the different sectors is not saturated and assistance is given in maintaining the safe and orderly flow of air traffic.

 Download Air Navigation charges for 2011.